 - Unique Features – huge ride line-up

 Bush Gardens is often overlooked in both terms of a Themepark and as a Wildlife attraction.
 The truth is despite its much more famous local neighbors over in Orlando (Universal, Sea World, and Dinseywaorld) it is actually a really good park.
-It has some absolutely cracking rides, such as the incredible Iron Gwazi which will certainly shale up the Golden Tickets awards this year along with several other award-winning coasters such as Montu, Kumba, SheiKra, and Cheetah Hunt all of which have scored good ranking in the awards.
+It has some absolutely cracking rides, such as the incredible Iron Gwazi which will certainly shale up the Golden Tickets awards this year along with several other award-winning coasters such as Montu, Kumba, SheiKra, and Cheetah Hunt all of which have scored good rankings in the awards.